ssk705/ML_Pitfalls/README.md

 # A catalog of potential pitfalls in machine learning

 This curated collection of programs provides a hands-on exploration of the common pitfalls in machine learning using python.
-These semi-synthetic datasets are practical implementation of the findings in paper [1] and [2].
+These semi-synthetic datasets are practical implementation of the findings in papers [1] and [2].
 Although there are various types of errors that can occur in ML pipelines, we have focused on issues that can be identified and addressed through code-based analysis.
 A comprehensive knowledge of these issues are essential to build reliable and robust ML systems.

  - PF_01 (No test) : Model trained and tested on the same data.
 This results in a misleading measure of model generalisability.